404-UNKNOW/freelancer-portfolio/README.md

 This project includes several security measures:

-1. **Environment Variables**: Sensitive information like email addresses are stored in environment variables that are only accessible on the server side.
+1. **Environment Variables**: Sensitive information like email addresses and API keys are stored in environment variables that are only accessible on the server side.

 2. **API Routes**: Contact form submissions are processed through a server-side API route, keeping your email address hidden from client-side code.